montague/testing_guidelines/README.md

 1. Which means that TEST CODE IS NOT APPLICATION CODE.
 Let's unpack
    that:
   1. Being DRY is less important than being clear.
-Spending time refactoring test code to keep it DRY is usually a waste of time and can makes fixing tests painful as you unwrap your abstractions.
+Spending time refactoring test code to keep it DRY is often a waste of time and can make fixing tests painful as you unwrap your abstractions.
-  1. When a test breaks, you want to be able to see the issue ASAP.
-SRP is important here.
   1. Code that is difficult to test can (and should) usually be refactored.
+  1. Single Responsibility Principle applies here.
+A helper method that makes assertions and is used across many different classes will inevitably grow in complexity as the requirements for its usage in each class change.
+It's often a better idea to write one-off helper methods in the spec files where they are used.
 1. Read betterspecs.org

 ## Bad Testing practices